Global market outlook

 Major markets globally

 Asia is the biggest regional market globally for fashion eCommerce with a market share of 49% of worldwide sales.
-China is a leading market in this region in fashion eCommerce, as its market has already grown to a total revenue of US$337.8 billion and was by far the largest online fashion market in 2020 according to Statista.
+China is a leading market in this region in fashion eCommerce, as its market has already grown to a total revenue of US$266 billion and was by far the largest online fashion market in 2023 according to Statista.
 The increasing disposable income, the lack of well-established stationary retail in the country and high appetite for luxury fashion have a significant impact on the market.
-China’s online fashion sales are expected to grow 9.3% CAGR by 2025 and reach a revenue more than two times as big as the U.S. sales by 2025.
+China’s online fashion sales are expected to grow 9.3% CAGR by 2027 resulting in a projected market volume of US$368bn.

 Asia is followed by the Americas and Europe when it comes to fashion eCommerce revenue.
 In Europe and the U.S, Internet penetration is already very high, which means growth is mainly driven by the continuous shift of the existing customer base from offline to online purchases.
 The U.S. market is valued at US$155.6 billion in 2020 and is expected to reach US$239.5 billion in 2025.
 The European eCommerce fashion market as a whole had a revenue of US$130.8 billion in 2020.